 Their release is 'genetic pollution' and is a major threat because GE foods cannot be recalled once released into the environment.

-There have been over 140 documented cases of GE crop contamination in the past 10 years.
+There have been many documented cases of GE crop contamination in the past decade or so.
 Once they are released into the environment, they are out of control.
 If anything goes wrong, if crops fail, human health risks are identified or the environment is harmed, they are impossible to recall.

 We run the risk of forever altering nature's plants, with no way of going back.